Risingson/eveeyedocs/docs/sync/character-management.md

 To remove a character tap <img src="https://raw.githubusercontent.com/Risingson/eedocs/master/docs/images/Minus-100_b.png" width="24" height="24" > in the menu.
 This will remove any tokens available to login the character but will keep other data like for example custom names stored to not loose that data by accident.
 To fully remove custom data un-install the app or clear browser cache.

 When using the cloud storage feature the token stored to identify your char gets removed immediately.
-Your custom data will get deleted 14-days after char removal.
+Your custom data will get deleted 30 days after char removal.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NjU3MTk3NCwtMTUzMTE1NjQ5MCwtNT
+eyJoaXN0b3J5IjpbLTM0NjI2NjIwNywtMTUzMTE1NjQ5MCwtNT
 U3NTAzNTMxLC04NzQ3NTkzOTksLTE1MjMxODIyNzYsMTA2MzY1
 MTAxMSwtMTM5MTAyMTQxNywxODM1NjM0NTYxLC0zODA0OTgwMj
 AsMTI4NjkxOTc4NywxMjI2OTk3NzI4LDE2Nzk2NjgwOTNdfQ==